Visigothic coinage: Hispanic coinage

 In 507 the Battle of Vouillé was fought between the Franks commanded by King Clovis I and the Visigoths led by Alaric II.
 Alaric was killed in the battle, and the Visigothic army suffered a crushing defeat, which led to Clovis' conquest of Toulouse and the large part of the Visigothic possessions in Gaul.
 The Visigoths only succeeded in defending Septimania, between the mouth of the Rhône and the Pyrenees.

 The centre of the Visigothic state was then in the old Roman province of Hispania Tarraconensis, then in the central Iberian Peninsula, where their kingdom prospered until the Islamic invasion of 711.

 Pseudo-imperial coinage (509-580)

 The coinage of this period consist exclusively of solidi and tremisses.
 A copper coin was historically considered part of this issue.
 Bearing the monogram AMR, it was associated with a tremissis of this period bearing the same letters.
-In the past this coin (MEC 341) was attributed to Almalaric (510-531), but modern scholarship attributes it to the Burgundian king Godomar (524-534).
+In the past this coin (MEC 341) was attributed to Amalaric (502-531), but modern scholarship attributes it to the Burgundian King Godomar (524-534).

 The solidi minted in this period bear the names of the Byzantine emperors Anastasius I (491-518), Justin I (518-527) and Justinian I (527-565).
 They are distinguished from imperial issues by style, and other imitations by being exclusively found in the Iberian peninsula.
 The most common reverse types are: with a standing Victory holding a cross, above a letter rho, and a type with a Victory facing right, holding a palm, and raising a crown with her other hand.